rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231215_New York Times Podcasts.md

 *  Well, talk about the lyrics because I think it's an incredibly exhaustive, encyclopedic
 *  kind of after study of a failed relationship.
 *  Right.
-*  And something about her as a songwriter, she loves to upend a cliché.
+*  And something about her as a songwriter, she loves to upend a clichÃ©.
-*  Her understanding of cliché and language and metaphor.
+*  Her understanding of clichÃ© and language and metaphor.
 *  Listen to this.
 *  You call me up again just to break me like a promise.
 *  And then she says something that is so withering, so casually cruel in the name of being honest.